betaflight/betaflight/docs/Mixer.md

 | 11 | RC AUX 4 |
 | 12 | GIMBAL PITCH |
 | 13 | GIMBAL ROLL |

+Note: the `smix` command may show a servo mix that is not active, custom servo mixes are only active for models that use custom mixers.

 ### Example 1: A KK2.0 wired motor setup
 Here's an example of a X configuration quad, but the motors are still wired using the KK board motor numbering scheme.